-A true Nashville, Tennessee native (which is rare these days in the bustling and growing city), David Maxwell lived in St. Louis, Missouri and Austin, Texas for extended periods before moving back home to Music City shortly after the city’s notorious flood in 2010.
+A true Nashville native (which is rare these days in the bustling and growing city), David Maxwell lived in St. Louis, Missouri, and Austin, Texas for extended periods before moving back home to Music City shortly after the city’s notorious flood in 2010.
 David graduated from Saint Louis University with a bachelor’s degree in psychology.
 After realizing that job options were limited in the psychology field without an advanced degree, he began working in restaurants to pay the bills.
-He quickly fell in love with the fast-paced action and customer service oriented business.
+He quickly fell in love with the fast-paced action and customer service-oriented business.
 With a new found passion for the food service industry, he enrolled in culinary school, where he graduated with a culinary arts degree.
 Prior to David’s venture into the commercial roofing world, he put his culinary skills to work by serving as a cook and chef at various restaurants in both Austin and Nashville.
 “My tenure in the hospitality and service industry prepared me well for our service-forward and customer satisfaction-driven business model at Maxwell Roofing & Sheet Metal, Inc.,” explains David, who ended up leaving the restaurant and hospitality industry to adopt a more regular work schedule.
-“In thinking about my future and family prospects, I began to mull the possibilities of such a career change, and the family roofing business entered my mind, deliberately, for the first time in my life,” says David, who’s now entering his seventh year with the company.
+“In thinking about my future and family prospects, I began to mull the possibilities of such a career change, and the family roofing business entered my mind, deliberately, for the first time in my life,” says David, who’s now entering his tenth year with the company.

-As Vice President of Services at Maxwell Roofing, no single day looks the same for David.
+As President of Maxwell Roofing, no single day looks the same for David.
 Serving alongside a dedicated and talented service team of around thirty people from office administration to management to service sales and estimation to technicians, David works most closely with Maxwell’s operations and account management team members.
 When it comes to client interaction, David says, “On any given day, I may work directly with building owners, contractors, property managers, building engineers, and facility maintenance employees.”

 Why Maxwell Roofing & Sheet Metal, Inc. Stands Out: